sequ3ster/esp_flying_delorean/README.md

 - EQ LED mod for the status indicator
 - Communication via MQTT (with Home Assistant Discovery Support)

+**Firmware**
+The released firmware is for the D1 Mini (Clone).
+But maybe it works also for other ESP8266 Board.
+Feel free to build your own version with the Arduino IDE.
+Then you need also to upload the Data folter to LittleFS.

+**Installation**

 **Circut**
 <br><img src="/images/circuit_diagram.png" width="300">